Canadian Aquaculture R&D Review 2011

 Project team: Deane Larson (Shorelink Enterprises Ltd.), Terry Brooks (Sablefish Canada Inc.)

-Contact: Deane Larson ( firstname.lastname@example.org OR email@example.com) /aquaculture/sustainable-durable/index-eng.htm
+Contact: Deane Larson ( email@example.com OR firstname.lastname@example.org) Results of the Aquaculture Innovation and Market Access Program

 In British Columbia, IHNV is the most economically important viral pathogen of salmonids.
 Since the introduction of Atlantic Salmon to the BC coast in the mid 1980's, there have been two disease outbreaks of IHN in farmed Atlantic Salmon resulting in an estimated $200 million in lost sales.